The Board Game Collection

 Ticket to Ride is an utter classic in board gaming, popularizing modern board games with its easy-to-understand concepts, fun gameplay and many variations.
 Initially, the goal for players was to build train routes that spanned North America, and then it spread to Europe, and now even cities far and wide.
 Despite the popularity of the game and the worldwide appeal it represented, it was still somewhat of a surprise when it received a legacy game treatment, as the two are somewhat different styles.

-There was also a concern about taking such a beloved game and making it something with elements that are non-permanent – how would players feel about damaging components of something representing a game they love? – thankfully, these were proven unfounded, and Ticket to Ride Legacy: Legends of the West has proven itself an incredibly popular legacy game in its own right.
+There was also a concern about taking such a beloved game and making it something with elements that are non-permanent – how would players feel about damaging components of something representing a game they love? – thankfully, these fears were proven unfounded, and Ticket to Ride Legacy: Legends of the West has proven itself an incredibly popular legacy game in its own right.

-However, it gives you a remarkable number of options to do so – the choices on where you want to expand alone are significant- making it feel truly distinct from Ticket to Ride, with some fun experiences hidden within boxes for you to uncover along the way.
-This isn’t the same kind of game as Ticket to Ride, but if you love it and want to experience something new, Ticket to Ride Legacy: Legends of the West might be the way to do it.
+However, it gives you a remarkable number of options to do so – the choices on where you want to expand alone are significant – making it feel truly distinct from Ticket to Ride, with some fun experiences hidden within boxes for you to uncover along the way.
+This isn’t the same kind of game as Ticket to Ride, but if you love the original and want to experience something new, Ticket to Ride Legacy: Legends of the West might be the way to do it.
 Compared to other legacy games, it offers unique features and a fresh take on the beloved classic.

 Gloomhaven